aliasgerovs/aliasgerovs.github.io/content/authors/admin/_index.md

 email: ali.asgarov@gwu.edu
 ---

-I am a final-year MSc. candidate in Computer Science at [George Washington University](gwu.edu).
+I hold a Master of Science in Computer Science from [George Washington University](gwu.edu), with a specialization in natural language processing and computer vision.

 You can reach me at ```  ali [dot] asgarov [at] gw [dot] edu```.
 {style="text-align: justify;"}